navarrew/strain-comp/README.md

   9. scipy [https://github.com/scipy/scipy] *seems to be installed when installing seaborn
   10. matplotlib [https://github.com/matplotlib/matplotlib] *seems to be installed when installing seaborn
   11. fastcluster [https://github.com/fastcluster/fastcluster?tab=readme-ov-file]
+    12. fastcluster may need to be constructed from source.
+It otherwise is pinned to python version 3.5, which isn't compatible with most other parts of this pipeline.

 ### Using conda/anaconda [https://anaconda.org] ###
 We have been using anaconda to manage our python environments.
 It's worked well across both mac and linux platforms and many of the issues we had in earlier days have been resolved.